 PFO and diving

 In June 2015, in Montreal, Canada, the Undersea and Hyperbaric Medical Society (UHMS) and DAN welcomed the most knowledgeable professionals to the Patent Foramen Ovale and Fitness to Dive Consensus Workshop.
 The topics discussed were how to diagnose a PFO, how to lower the risks involved, and of course how PFO relates to divers.
-To read more about it, visit: DAN.org/research/workshops.
+To read more about it, download the proceedings from the Patent Foramen Ovale and Fitness to Dive Consensus.

 A PFO can occur only after birth, if the Foramen Ovale fails to close properly.
 This happens in about a quarter of the population, even if most people never realize it.
 The Foramen Ovale is a hole in the wall between the right and left atria of the heart.
 The size of the hole and the amount of blood that flows varies.
 In some people the blood flow never stops, while in others it only flows following strenuous activity, such as lifting weights; but it could also happen after equalizing using the Valsalva maneuver, after coughing, or defecating.